 On arrival, the next task was to pull the obelisk upright.
 As some monuments weighed 500 tons, this was obviously quite a problem.
 Figure 1 shows the stages by which the Egyptians probably did it.

 Where the most famous obelisks are found

-When the Romans conquered Egypt in the 1st century BC they took several obelisks with them back to Rome.
-There they remained in the main squares until the 16th century AD.
+When the Romans conquered Egypt in the first century BC they took several obelisks with them back to Rome.
+There they remained in the main squares until the sixteenth century AD.

 The one on the Thames embankment was presented to Britain in 1819 by the Viceroy of Egypt, but it did not reach London until 1878.
 The cost of transporting it was paid by a private citizen, Erasmus Wilson, and it was nearly lost on the way in a storm in the Bay of Biscay.
 Sealed up in its base are a newspaper, a copy of Bradshaw's Railway Guide, and some English coins dated 1878.
 It was scarred by bomb splinters in the Second World War.